 Capstone course in the finance emphasis.
 Systematic examination of financial, economic, cultural, ethical, and systemic factors that influence financial decision making.
 Through a case study approach, students integrate the theories and practices learned in other finance courses.
 Use of Excel to complete detailed analysis.
-Prerequisites: BUS344; BUS390; BUS440; senior standing.
+Prerequisites: BUS344; BUS390.